Bhaktha Ramadas's hymn glorifies the greatest Sri Rama Bhakta Sri Hanuman of this temple

 Bhadrachalam

 Bhardrachalam, the abode of Lord Sri Rama had derived the name from Bhadra - achalam (hill), where Sri Bhadra son of Meru and Menaka had done penance for having dharshan of Lord Sri Rama.
-Bhardrachalam is a pilgrim center, famous for the Vaikunta Rama temple on the top of a small hill situated on the northern bank of holy river Godavari,.
+Bhardrachalam is a pilgrim center, famous for the Vaikunta Rama temple on the top of a small hill on the northern bank of the holy river Godavari.
 The temple in Khammam district of united Andhra is presently in Bhadradri Kothagudem district of Telangana state.
-The nearest railway station is Kothagudem, Bhadrachalam-Road station, which is around 40 Kms from the pilgrim town.
-Public Transport and taxis are available from the railway station
+The nearest railway station is Kothagudem, Bhadrachalam-Road station, which is around 40 Km from the pilgrim town.
+Public Transport and taxis are available from the railway station.

 Legend of the temple of Sri Vaikuntha Rama

-BHADRACHALAM SRI VAIKUNTHA RAMA Sri Bhadra son of Meru and Menaka had done penance for having dharshan of Lord Sri Rama at this holy place on the banks of River Godavari.
-Sri Rama gave dharshan to him along with Sita mata and Lakshmana.
-The deity of this depicts the form in which Sri Rama had given dharshan to Sri Bhadra.
+BHADRACHALAM SRI VAIKUNTHA RAMA Sri Bhadra son of Meru and Menaka had done penance for having darshan of Lord Sri Rama at this holy place on the banks of River Godavari.
+Sri Rama gave darshan to him along with Sita Mata and Lakshmana.
+The deity of this depicts the form in which Sri Rama had given darshan to Sri Bhadra.
 This temple itself rests on Sri Bhadra.
-Sri Bhadra’s head is seen on the back side of the main sanctum [gharbhagraham] which is seen as Sri Bhadra’s heart and the entrance where rajagopuram is seen as Sri Bhadra’s feet.
+Sri Bhadra’s head is on the back side of the main sanctum [gharbhagraham] which is seen as Sri Bhadra’s heart and the entrance where rajagopuram is seen as Sri Bhadra’s feet.

-There is another school of thought that states that a tribal lady named Pokala Dhammakka, descendant of Bhaktha Sabari of Ramayana period was living in Bhadrireddypalem a place near to the present Bhadrachalam.
+There is another school of thought that states that a tribal lady named Pokala Dhammakka, the descendant of Bhakta Sabari of the Ramayana period was living in Bhadrireddypalem a place near the present Bhadrachalam.
 She too is an ardent devotee of Sri Rama.
 The presence of Vaikunta Rama and other deities in the middle of the jungle was revealed to this pious and devoted woman in a dream.
-She then spotted the site as indicated in the dream, cleared the jungle and offered puja to the deities.
-With the help of local villagers she constructed a small temple for the deities.
-In memory of this tribal woman, Pokala Dhammakka, thousands of tribals from 29 mandals visits the temple, offer special prayers and darshan during Sita-Rama kalyanam in this temple.
-They also pay floral tributes to Dhamakka statue.
-One considers themselves fortunate to become part of the wedding works and providing the Goti Talambralu for the marriage.
-Goti Talambralu are made with the rice, whose husk was removed with the nails and mixed with the turmeric powder processed with hands.
-Natural pearls and scents will also be added to the rice to give a good aroma.
+She then spotted the site as indicated in the dream, cleared the jungle, and offered puja to the deities.
+With the help of local villagers, she constructed a small temple for the deities.
+In memory of this tribal woman, Pokala Dhammakka, thousands of tribals from 29 mandals visit the temple, and offer special prayers and darshan during Sita-Rama Kalyanam in this temple.
+They also pay floral tributes to the Dhamakka statue.
+One considers themselves fortunate to become part of the wedding works and provide the Goti Talambralu for the marriage.
+Goti Talambralu is made with rice, whose husk was removed with the nails and mixed with the turmeric powder processed with hands.
+Natural pearls and scents will also be added to the rice for a good aroma.

 Sri Vaikuntha Rama

 Since Sri Rama had appeared as He will be in Vaikuntha the deity of this kshetra is known as Sri Vaikuntha Rama.
-Sri Rama appeared with four arms Sri Rama here is in a very unique posture in many ways.
+Sri Rama appeared with four arms Sri Rama here is in a unique posture in many ways.
 The Lord reveals his full four-armed form here, holding a bow and arrow in His lower hands and Sankhu and Chakram in His upper hands.
-Sri Rama is seen seated in yogic posture with Sri Sitadevi sitting on His left lap.
+Sri Rama is seated in a yogic posture with Sri Sitadevi sitting on His left lap.
 Standing next to Him is Sri Lakshmana with bow and arrow, affectionately guarding them.
-All three have their right hands in abhaya mudra, but interestingly, both Sri Rama and Sri Lakshmana hold an arrow also in the same mudra.
-Another interesting aspect of the Lord's form is the way Lord holds His Divine armaments Sankhu and Chakram.
-Normally Lord holds Sankhu in left hand and Chakram in right hand.
-But in this kshetra He holds the arms in the reverse position, Sankhu in His right and Chakram in left hand, unlike in other places.
-It is believed that the Lord holds the Sankhu in His right hand in order to blow the Sankhu to announce His arrival to Saint Sri Bhadra who was on penance.
+All three have their right hands in the abhaya mudra, but interestingly, both Sri Rama and Sri Lakshmana hold an arrow also in the same mudra.
+Another interesting aspect of the Lord's form is the way the Lord holds His Divine armaments Sankhu and Chakram.
+Normally the Lord holds Sankhu in his left hand and Chakram in his right hand.
+But in this kshetra, He holds the arms in the reverse position, Sankhu in His right and Chakram in his left hand, unlike in other places.
+It is believed that the Lord holds the Sankhu in His right hand to blow the Sankhu to announce His arrival to Saint Sri Bhadra who was on penance.

 Bhakta Ramadas